xversial/Foundation-Platform/setup/installation.md

-## Installation
+## Setup

 ### Requirements

 Platform is essentially just a series of components that work with Laravel.
 So the requirements are virtually the same.
 However some components may require dependencies with their own set of minimum requirments.

-- PHP >= 5.3.7
+- PHP >= 5.4.0
 - MCrypt PHP Extension

 ### Download Platform

 You can get Platform by cloning the repository from GitHub.

-	git clone git@github.com:cartalyst/platform.git my-project
+	git clone git@github.com:cartalyst/platform.git My_Project

 Platform can also be installed by simply [downloading a copy from GitHub](https://github.com/cartalyst/platform/archive/master.zip).
 After downloading, unzip the `.zip` file into a location that suits you.

 > Installing by cloning from the GitHub repository is the preferred method as this gives you an easy way to update Platform by merging changes from the original GitHub repository.

-### Composer
+### Install Dependencies

-After getting Platform, you can install all of Platform's dependencies by running a composer install command in your CLI.
+After downloading Platform 2, you can install all of Platform's dependencies by running a composer install command in your CLI.
 Navigate to your Platform folder and run the following command:

 	composer install

 ### Configure Laravel

 Before you can get started with Platform, you'll still have to configure the Laravel 4 framework.
 Platform is built with Laravel 4 so some configuration is necessary.
 Please follow all steps detailed in [the Laravel 4 configuration documentation](http://laravel.com/docs/installation#configuration).

 ### Permissions